sungsoo-ahn/2025/_posts/2025-04-28-distill-pcd.md

 ## Improving LLM’s Long Range Awareness via Positional Contrastive Decoding

 ## Background
-Over the years, the official claimed context length of large language models has gradually increased.
+The official claimed context length of large language models has gradually increased.
 Starting from the release of GPT-3.5-Turbo of 16k length on November 6, 2023, commercial models reached support for 128k tokens by early 2024.
-In the case of open-source models，the release of Llama 3.1 by July 2024 signified the 8-billion-parameter models that could reliably handle contexts of 128k tokens <d-cite key="dubey2024llama"></d-cite>.
+In the case of open-source models, the release of Llama 3.1 by July 2024 signified the 8-billion-parameter models that could reliably handle contexts of 128k tokens <d-cite key="dubey2024llama"></d-cite>.
 By mid-2024, nearly all cutting-edge models had adopted 128k tokens as the standard context length.

 {% include figure.html path="assets/img/2025-04-28-pcd/image.png" class="img-fluid rounded z-depth-1" %}

 However, the effective length of the models falls significantly short of the  claimed length.
 To evaluate the real capabilities of long-context models, benchmarks typically include retrieval tasks, multi-hop tracking tasks, information aggregation, multi-document question answering, multilingual tasks, and code comprehension.
-In the RULER benchmark <d-cite key="hsieh2024ruler"></d-cite>, it has been observed that open-source models claiming context lengths of 128k tokens or more generally struggle to maintain effective context lengths beyond 32k tokens.
-Similarly, in multilingual long-text evaluations <d-cite key="hengle2024multilingual"></d-cite>, open-source models such as Llama3-8B demonstrate effective context lengths between 4k and 8k tokens, falling significantly short of the 128k target.
+In the RULER benchmark <d-cite key="hsieh2024ruler"></d-cite>, it has been observed that open-source models claiming context lengths of 128k tokens struggle to maintain effective context lengths beyond 32k tokens.
+Similarly, in multilingual long-context benchmark <d-cite key="hengle2024multilingual"></d-cite>, open-source models such as Llama3-8b demonstrate effective context lengths between 4k and 8k tokens, falling significantly short of the 128k target.
 Moreover, the performance of existing models on the Infinite Bench <d-cite key="zhang2024bench"></d-cite> remains far below expectations across various tasks.
 For instance, in tasks such as Math.Calc and code debugging/running, most models achieve near-zero performance scores.

-Several studies have explored the reasons why performance degrade within the claimed context length of long-context models.
-The "lost in the middle" <d-cite key="liu2024lost"></d-cite> reveals that models often focus on the beginning and end of inputs while neglecting middle parts.
-The InfiniteBench <d-cite key="zhang2024bench"></d-cite> findings contradict the "lost only in the middle" phenomenon, showing that performance degradation in long-context models is not consistently linked to the middle of the input.
-Instead, it can occur at any point within the context.
+Several studies have delved into mechanisms and causes that lead to performance degradation within the claimed context length of long-context models.
+The "lost in the middle" <d-cite key="liu2024lost"></d-cite> reveals that models often focus on the beginning and end of corpus while neglecting middle parts.
+Based on it, InfiniteBench <d-cite key="zhang2024bench"></d-cite> findings that performance degradation in long-context models is not consistently linked to the middle of the input.
+Instead, it can occur at any location within the context.
 Furthermore, the "Know but Don’t Tell" hypothesis <d-cite key="lu2024insights"></d-cite> suggests a disconnect between information retrieval and generation.
-While LLMs can encode the locations of critical information internally, they often fail to utilise this information in outputs.
 Probing analysis shows that models accurately identify key information in hidden representations but struggle to effectively use it during generation.
 In addition to these findings,  LongLLAMA <d-cite key="tworkowski2024focused"></d-cite> identifies that Transformers, when handling long context or multi-document inputs, struggle to distinguish important content from irrelevant information, limiting the effectiveness of the attention mechanism.

 This blog presents a new perspective by examining logits dynamics across different input lengths.
-Through a detailed, token-level analysis, we identify a phenomenon termed "Rank Collapse," which indicates that the predicted ranking of the correct token tends to statistically deteriorate as the input length increases when task difficulty remains constant.
+Through the token-level analysis, we identify a phenomenon termed "Rank Collapse," which indicates that the predicted ranking of the correct token tends to statistically deteriorate as the input length increases when task difficulty remains constant.

 ## Rank Collapse For Long Context Models

-### Definition

-**Rank Collapse** refers to a phenomenon where the predicted ranking of the correct token degrades statistically as the input text length increases, even though the task difficulty remains unchanged.

-### Metrics
+To investigate the effect of input length on logits and identify the patterns exhibited by the logits, we designed a key-value retrieval experiment, in which models are required to retrieve the corresponding value for a provided key from a large key-value dictionary.

-To evaluate this problem, the **Mean Reciprocal Rank (MRR)** is employed, a statistical metric commonly used in retrieval systems to measure the effectiveness of retrieval results.
+The **Mean Reciprocal Rank (MRR)**, a statistical metric commonly used in retrieval systems to measure the effectiveness of retrieval results, is leveraged to quantify logits pattern.
 The formula for MRR is as follows:
 $$
 \operatorname{MRR}=\frac{1}{|Q|} \sum_{i=1}^{|Q|} \frac{1}{\operatorname{rank}_{i}}
 $$

-where $Q$ represents the number of retrieval attempts, and $rank_i$ denotes the rank of the correct answer.
+where $$Q$$ represents the number of retrieval attempts, and $$rank_i$$ denotes the rank of the correct answer.

+**Rank Collapse** refers to a phenomenon where the predicted ranking of the correct token degrades statistically as the input text length increases, even though the task difficulty remains unchanged.

-The figure illustrates the phenomenon of Rank Collapse.
-The model used is Gradient AI's Llama 3 with 262k parameters, and the dataset is a key-value retrieval where both keys and values are random strings.
-Given a large dictionary, the model retrieves the corresponding value based on the provided key.
-For each input length, 100 cases were tested.
-The figure shows the $MRR$ of incorrect cases, meaning the ranking of the label's corresponding token among probabilities in all incorrect predictions.
-Considering that the overall accuracy and the accuracy of the first token are nearly identical, the ranking of the first token is used here to represent the entire response.
+The figure below illustrates the phenomenon of Rank Collapse, depicting the MRR for all incorrect cases.
+This observation is based on Gradient AI's Llama-3-8B model, which reportedly supports an input length of 262k tokens.
+For each asigned input length, 100 test cases were evaluated.
+Considering that the overall accuracy and the accuracy of the first token are nearly identical, the ranking of the first token is used to represent the entire response.
+For each test case, the ranking of the label's first token among the predicted probabilities is used for the $$MRR$$ calculation.
 {% include figure.html path="assets/img/2025-04-28-pcd/image_1.png" class="img-fluid rounded z-depth-1" %}

-As the sample length increases from $1k$ to $26k$, the $MRR$ gradually decreases from $0.5$ to approximately $1/3$.
-This indicates that in incorrect predictions, the average rank of the correct token drops from $2nd$ to $3nd$.
-By listing the token ranks for $100$ cases at each length, it can be observed that in the vast majority of incorrect examples, the correct token's position is at most rank 8.
+As the sample length increases from 1k to 26k, the MRR gradually decreases from 0.5 to approximately 1/3.
+This indicates that in incorrect predictions, the average rank of the correct token drops from 2nd to 3nd.

+The figure below shows the progression of the top 100 token values at each length.
+The x-axis represents the vocabulary IDs, where, for simplicity in plotting, the first 100 tokens are selected from the 128,256 IDs and transformed into a range from 1 to 100 in ascending order.
+It can be observed that, as the length increases, the probability associated with the correct token decreases, reaching its lowest value at 26k, where the correct token is ranked at most 5th.

 {% include figure.html path="assets/img/2025-04-28-pcd/image_2.png" class="img-fluid rounded z-depth-1" %}

-The figure below illustrates the logits of the top 100 tokens as the context length progressively increases.
-Blue indicates tokens with higher rankings, whereas red represents the label token.
-For the purpose of analysis, only the top 100 token IDs from the entire vocabulary are selected, and these token IDs are normalized to the range of 0 to 99 in ascending order based on their original vocabulary IDs.

 {% include figure.html path="assets/img/2025-04-28-pcd/image_3.png" class="img-fluid rounded z-depth-1" %}

 {% include figure.html path="assets/img/2025-04-28-pcd/10.gif" class="img-fluid rounded z-depth-1" %}

-In observing attention distraction under length-induced ranking degradation, it is evident that as the input length increases, the number of incorrect tokens rises while the MRR value decreases.
-This indicates that the correct answer's rank is gradually lowering but still remains within the top 10.
-This observation suggests that although the predicted result may be incorrect, the model inherently prioritizes the correct answer, which is positioned near the top in the decoding space.
+Rank Collapse reveals that as the input length increases, even though the number of incorrect tokens rises (resulting in a decrease in MRR), the rank of the correct answer gradually declines yet still retains a prominent position within the decoding space.This observation suggests that although the predicted result may be incorrect, the model inherently prioritizes the correct answer, which is positioned near the top in the decoding space.
 However, due to insufficient confidence, the correct answer is not generated. **This raises the question of whether it is possible to design a decoding strategy that can elevate the rank of the correct token within the decoding space.**

 ## Related Works

 To augment the long-range awareness of Large Language Models (LLMs), research has primarily focused on four strategies: input design, instruction design, model-driven methods, and data-driven methods.

-Input design, specifically, involves methods such as segment reranking <d-cite key="dsouza2024evaluating, peysakhovich2023attention"></d-cite>, which aims to mitigate the inherent location bias of transformers by rearranging input segments to prioritize pertinent information during inference.
-However, this approach suffers from the drawbacks of disrupting semantic coherence and incurring significant computational expenses due to the necessity for multiple inferences.
-Instruction design <d-cite key="zhang2024bench, yu2023paraphrasing">, employs context recalling, prompting the model to access relevant information before completing a task.
+Input design, specifically, involves methods such as segment reranking <d-cite key="dsouza2024evaluating, peysakhovich2023attention"></d-cite>, which aims to mitigate the inherent location bias ("lost in the middle") of transformers by rearranging input segments to balance the attention across different positions during inference.
+However, rearranging suffers from disrupting semantic coherence and incurring computational expenses due to the necessity for multiple inferences and averaging.
+Instruction design, such as context recalling <d-cite key="zhang2024bench, yu2023paraphrasing"></d-cite>, involves prompting the model to recall and generate relevant information before completing a task.
 Despite its potential to remind the model to retrieve information, context recalling does not inherently enhance long-range awareness.
-Model-driven methods address long-range awareness by modifying attention mechanisms or positional encodings to diminish attention bias and bolster long-distance awareness.
-For instance, attention calibration techniques segment attention into local and global encodings to achieve a balanced focus <d-cite key="zhang2024found, hsieh2024found"></d-cite>.
-However, these modifications necessitate retraining the model, which is not only costly but also poses challenges to maintaining stability and generalizability.
+Model-driven methods address long-range awareness by optimize attention mechanisms or positional encodings to mitigate location bias.
+For instance, multi-scale positional encoding is designed to balance local and global modeling capability <d-cite key="zhang2024found, hsieh2024found"></d-cite>.
+However, model driven methods are not only costly but also poses challenges to maintaining stability and generalizability.
 Data-driven methods, which involve training on synthetic or multi-document QA datasets, have demonstrated efficacy in improving retrieval accuracy <d-cite key="dataartificial, an2024make"></d-cite>.
-Nevertheless, the high cost of annotating long-form datasets poses a significant barrier to obtaining high-quality, large-scale training corpora.
+Nevertheless, the extensive time requirements, high difficulty, and significant costs associated with annotating long-form datasets present a major barrier to acquiring high-quality, large-scale training corpora.

-Based on the preceding discuss of Rank Collapse, it can be observed that the correct tokens are typically positioned very high in the decoding space.
-The observation holds significant potential for enhancing long-range awareness and improving rank by devising a decoding strategy that promotes the positioning of these tokens higher in the decoding space.
+Based on the preceding discussion of Rank Collapse, it can be observed that the correct tokens are generally ranked near the top of the decoding space.
+This observation holds potential for improving long-range awareness and could contribute to improving the ranking of these tokens within the decoding space by devising an appropriate decoding strategy.

 ## Improving Long Range Awareness by low-frequency Perturbation

-Long-Distance Awareness ****is affected by models' positional encodings (PEs) <d-cite key="su2024roformer, press2021train, chi2022kerple"></d-cite>, which are designed with long-term decay: the farther a token is from the current position, the less relevant its information.
-The high-frequency encoding is primarily responsible for local modeling, while the low-frequency encoding is responsible for global modeling.
+Long-Distance Awareness is affected by models positional encodings <d-cite key="su2024roformer, press2021train, chi2022kerple"></d-cite>, which are designed with long-term decay: the farther a token is from the current position, the less relevant its information.
+The high-frequency encoding is primarily responsible for local modeling, while the low-frequency encoding is responsible for global modeling. **Improving the model's global modeling capacity requires enhancing the contribution of the low-frequency signal $$F_l$$.**

-Assuming a function $G$ takes the high-frequency encoding $F_h$ and low-frequency encoding $F_l$ of the positional encoding as inputs, and outputs the model’s $\text{logits} = G(F_h, F_l)$.
-Improving the model's global modeling capacity requires enhancing the contribution of the low-frequency signal $F_l$.
+Assuming a function $$G$$ takes the high-frequency encoding $$F_h$$ and low-frequency encoding $$F_l$$ of the positional encoding as inputs, and outputs the model’s logit $$\mathbf{L} = G(F_h, F_l)$$.

-One way involves amplifying the influence of low-frequency encoding, which is accomplished by the standard produce of long context training.
-The other way introduces perturbations to adjust the signal without additional training costs.
-It offers two options:
+One way involves amplifying the influence of low-frequency encoding, which is accomplished by the standard long context training.
+The other approach takes an inverse perspective, introducing perturbations:

-(1) Directly perturbing high-frequency encoding to indirectly amplify long-distance awareness: A perturbation $\epsilon_h$ is added into high-frequency encoding as $F_h' = F_h + \epsilon_h$.
-Then the logits expressed as $\mathbf{L} = G(F_h', F_l)$.
+(1) Directly perturbing high-frequency encoding to indirectly amplify long-distance awareness: A perturbation $$\epsilon_h$$ is added into high-frequency encoding as $$F_h' = F_h + \epsilon_h$$.
+Then the logits expressed as $$\mathbf{L} = G(F_h', F_l)$$.
 However, it is important to emphasize that introducing disturbances to the high-frequency encoding will seriously lead to model collapse.

-(2) Initially involving a temporary perturbation of low-frequency encoding, followed by contrastive decoding to reversely amplify long-distance awareness: Perturbing the low-frequency encoding $F_l$, where a perturbation $\epsilon_l$ is added, as $F_l' = F_l + \epsilon_l$.
+(2) Initially involving a temporary perturbation of low-frequency encoding, followed by contrastive decoding to reversely amplify long-distance awareness: Perturbing the low-frequency encoding $$F_l$$, where a perturbation $$\epsilon_l$$ is added, as $$F_l\prime = F_l + \epsilon_l$$.
 The logits are expressed as $$\mathbf{L}_0 = G(F_h, F_l + \epsilon_l)$$, and the corrected logits $$\mathbf{L}_\alpha$$ are computed as $$\mathbf{L}_\alpha = (1 + \beta) \cdot \mathbf{L}_0 - \beta \cdot {\mathbf{L}}_\delta$$.

 Based on the analysis, directly enhancing long-distance capabilities requires training with long-text data, while perturbing the high-frequency encoding can lead to model collapse.
 However, perturbing the low-frequency encoding followed by contrastive decoding, as a prospective strategy, enhances long-distance awareness without compromising the model's base capabilities.